mshandywinata/dasar-pemrograman-python/README.md

 # dasar_pemrograman_python

-This is a collection of python projects for basic programming assignments with python as the language
+A collection of python projects for basic programming assignments.